jmschrei/pomegranate/docs/index.rst

 (6) :ref:`bayesiannetwork`
 (7) :ref:`factorgraph`

 The third level are stacks of probabilistic models which can model even more complex phenomena.
 If a single hidden Markov model can capture a dialect of a language (such as a certain person's speech usage) then a mixture of hidden Markov models may fine tune this to be situation specific.
 For example, a person may use more formal language at work and more casual language when speaking with friends.
-By modeling this as a mixture of HMMs, we represent the persons language as a "mixture" of these dialects.
+By modeling this as a mixture of HMMs, we represent the person's language as a "mixture" of these dialects.

 (8) GMM-HMMs
 (9) Mixtures of Models